YasCoMa/paprec_nx_workflow/readme.md

 		- datasets: The datasets available for analysis - Example: ``["hla", "bcipep", "gram+_epitope", "gram-_epitope", "gram+_protein", "gram-_protein", "allgram_epitope", "allgram_protein"]``
 		- methods: The feature extraction methods implemented in modules - Example: ``["aln_free_e-descriptors", "aln_free_aaindex_descriptors", "aln_free_esm2_embedding"]``
 		- experiment_combinations: It is a list with the tasks that the user ants to run, it contains the keys described below.
-			- task: it can be "training" or "test".
+			- task: it can be "train", "test" or "ada".
 If the last option is chosen, the key "test_data" is required in order to prepare the new test set

 			- is_all_against_all: The boolean flag indicating if the workflow should run all the above mentioned datasets against all the declared methods.
+In the "ada" mode, it will contrast all the available datasets belonging to the same target

+			- [Only ada mode] extraction_method: The feature extraction method chosen to compare the datasets

+			- [Only ada mode] target: The sequence type of the dataset ('protein' or 'epitope')

+			- [Only ada mode] similarity_metrics: The similarity metrics to obtain the nearest neighbors.
+Default is the following list: ['cityblock', 'euclidean', 'rogerstanimoto', 'correlation', 'cosine']

+			- [Only ada mode] perc_testset: The test set proportion (valid values range from 10 to 100).
+In case the all against all is True, in the same dataset as train and test, this proportion is set to 30%

+			- [Only ada mode] dataset_pairs: A list of objects describing the base train dataset and the test dataset identifier.
+In case the all against all is True, this parameter will be ignored.
+Example of value: ``[ { "base": "allgram_protein", "test": "gram+_protein" } ]``

-			- pairs: A list of objects declaring the identifiers of dataset and method, this key is ignored when the "is_all_against_all" is set as true.
+			- [Only train or test modes] pairs: A list of objects declaring the identifiers of dataset and method, this key is ignored when the "is_all_against_all" is set as true.
 This is useful when the user wants to run specific combinations that are more suitable to his test data.
 Example of values: ``[ { "dataset": "hla", "method": "aln_free_e-descriptors" } ]``

 			- [only train mode] imbalance_treatment: The strategy to use in case the training dataset has distinct proportions of each class.
 The options are: 'smote' or 'downsampling', the default is downsampling.
 			- [only train mode] rank_metric: Metric that will be used to rank the models and selecting the best for each dataset-method combination.
 The options are: 'accuracy', 'auc', 'recall', 'precision', 'f1', 'kappa' and 'mcc', the default is mcc.

 			- [only test mode] test_data: A list of objects declaring the identifier and the path for each protein sequence fasta file that the user wants to get predictions.
 This key is only read when "task" has "test" as value, and in this mode the pairs key content means the models that will be used for prediction.
-			The information for a ready fasta sequence file comprises the identifier and the path for the sequence file, and the source key as 'fasta'.
+				- The information for a ready fasta sequence file comprises the identifier and the path for the sequence file, and the source key as 'fasta'.
 Example:  ``[ { "identifier": "paeruginosa", "source": "fasta", "sequence_file": "/path/to/sequences_testset.faa" } ]``

-			The information when it is the raw output of the netMHCPan predictor includes not only the identifier but also the raw prediction fle path, the original protein sequence fasta file path and the curation parameters, and the source key as 'predictor'.
+				- The information when it is the raw output of the netMHCPan predictor includes not only the identifier but also the raw prediction fle path, the original protein sequence fasta file path and the curation parameters, and the source key as 'predictor'.
 The curation parameters are used to filter out the epitopes, and contains information about the cell type (t or b), and thresholds of similarity with iedb epitopes, number of alleles with binding afinity and the percentile rank (specific for t-cell) of binding.
 Example:  ``
 			[
 				{
 					"identifier": "saureus",